achenchi7/achenchi7/README.md

 </h1>

 ## 👩🏽‍💻Cloud/DevOps Engineer | 👷🏽‍♀️Tech Community Builder

+**Hi there👋🏽, this is Jully**.

-Hi there, this is Jully.
-I have developed a knack and loving for cloud computing, specifically AWS and my way of learning is building, breaking, and rebuilding until I get it right or give up 😂(Whichever comes first).
+I have developed a knack and love for cloud computing, specifically AWS and my way of learning is building, breaking, and rebuilding until I get it right or give up 😂(Whichever comes first).
 While I do so, I document my cloud journey and create spaces where others can learn with me.
 If it’s AWS, Terraform, or a challenge worth tackling, I’m in.

 **🎯My Current Focus**
 - Working on the [Cloud Project Bootcamp](https://youtu.be/zA8guDqfv40?si=2zU_FcHKaIK5Ljdt)